sproutfund/website_evergreen/program/seed-award.md

             description: "Reviewers judged applications based on established criteria critical to the success of small community projects."

           - title: "Consensus-Based Decisions"
-            description: "A final meeting allowed committee members to review high priority projects and make final recommendations for support."
+            description: "A final meeting allowed committee members to review high-priority projects and make final recommendations for support."

       - title: "Grantee Support"
         description:
           -  "With service-oriented staff-to-project administration and a peer mentorship program, project managers were assisted in the planning, implementation, and evaluation of their initiatives."
         features:
           - title: "First Project Meetings"
-            description: "In-person meetings were used to get to know the project leaders, going over suggestions and feedback from the community-based advisory panel."
+            description: "In-person meetings helped project leaders get to know program staff, who shared suggestions and feedback from the community-based advisory panel."

           - title: "Peer Mentorship"
-            description: "Mentors provided customized guidance and support to meet the needs of project managers, promoting project success and leadership potential."
+            description: "Mentors provided customized guidance and support to meet project managers' needs, promoting project success and leadership potential."

           - title: "Project Referrals"
-            description: "Active projects were often referred by Sprout staff to complementary projects, services, or individuals in the community to further enhance their project’s strengths."
+            description: "Active projects were often referred by Sprout staff to complementary projects, services, or individuals in the community to further enhance each project’s strengths."

   - title: "Spinoff Programs"
     description: